CrazyMonkey333/CmPortfolio/README.md

 # Wildfire Fire Risk / Size Predictions - Group Project

-2020 will be remembered as a year of a deadly pandamic, civil unrest, and climate disasters.
+2020 will be remembered as the year of a deadly pandamic, civil unrest, and climate disasters.
 In 2020 the Western United States suffered the most active fire season in its recorded history.
-California had the single worst fire season in its history.
+California had the single worst fire season recorded.
 Arizona had the worst in a decade and Oregon had its most destructive; meanwhile Washington and Colorado had several of their largest all-time wildfires recorded.
 The global atmospheric monitoring satellite Copernicus recorded CO2 emissions from the 2020 fires and it was noted in September that “The fires are emitting lots of smoke and pollution into the atmosphere; those in California and Oregon have already emitted far more carbon in 2020 than in any other year since CAMS records begin in 2003” - [CAMS monitors smoke release from devastating US wildfires | Copernicus](https://atmosphere.copernicus.eu/cams-monitors-smoke-release-devastating-us-wildfires).
 Overall 10.2 million acres of land went up in flame and 46 people lost their lives.
 The total cost in material damages is upwards of 19.88 billion USD.
 As a team we decided to investigate the relationship between weather data (precipitation, temperatures, and drought) and the occurrences of fires to build a model which would predict the size of wildfires to help our communities prepare.
-We set up our model as a multi-classification where class "A" corresponds to fires smaller than 0.01 acres, "B" - 0.225 acres, "C" - 10 acres, "D" - 100 acres , "E" - 300 acres , "F" - 1000 acres, and "G" - all fires larger than 1000 acres.

 ![](/visuals/fire_size_vs_temp_precip_by_month.png)